rabisubedichettri/movie-recommendation/README.md

 # Welcome to Movie Recommendation System

 This system is made by using cosine similarty algorithm based on content approach.
-Here i used dataset [tmdb_5000_movies.csv and tmdb_5000_credits.csv ](https://www.kaggle.com/tmdb/tmdb-movie-metadata) for training model.
+Here i have used dataset [tmdb_5000_movies.csv and tmdb_5000_credits.csv ](https://www.kaggle.com/tmdb/tmdb-movie-metadata) for training model.

 ## Setup